 Dr. Mourad’s research interests include cyber security; federated machine learning; intelligent service/network/computation optimization and management in emerging technologies including the Internet of Things, cloud/fog/edge computing, and vehicular and mobile systems and networks.

 Awards and Grants

-Dr. Mourad received several national and international research grants and won a number of prestigious and merit awards for his research work in the last couple of years including the LAU research excellent award 2017.
-He supervised to successful completion two PhD and 18 Master’s students and several undergraduate projects at LAU, Concordia University, ETS Montreal and Lebanese University.
-He is currently co-supervising one Postdoctoral Fellow, five PhD students and one Master’s student at LAU, Concordia University (Canada) and ETS Montreal (Canada).
+Dr. Mourad has received several national and international research grants and won a number of prestigious and merit awards for his research work in the last couple of years including the LAU Research Excellence Award 2017.

-He is a senior IEEE member, associate editor for the IEEE Network, IEEE Transactions on Network and Service Management, IET Quantum Communication, general chair of IWCMC 2020, TPC member of several prestigious conferences and technical reviewer of several highly ranked journals.
-He served as associate editor for IEEE Communications Letter, general co-chair of WiMob2016 and track/workshop/publicity chairs of several IEEE conferences.
+He is also a TPC member of several prestigious conferences and a technical reviewer of several highly ranked journals.
+He has served as general chair of IEEE IWCMC 2020, general co-chair of IEEE WiMob2016 and track/workshop/publicity chairs of several IEEE conferences.

 - Vehicular-OBUs-As-On-Demand-Fogs: Resource and Context Aware Deployment of Containerized Micro-Services.
 In the IEEE/ACM Transactions on Networking, 2019, IEEE.